tpjoe/predicting_neuropathologic_changes/README.md

 ```

 This will output the prediction table "predicted_output.csv", containing predicted values for all 17 neuropathologic changes.
 Note that the predicted values is the model's relative probability ranging from 0 to 1.

+Update [05/12/23] - When using the model, DECAGE should be replaced with 0 when unknown for 888.